 The Library maintains the following collections:

 Most of the Library's stock is allocated to the General Collection.
 This consist of textbooks and monographs, theses and dissertations, conference papers and proceedings, and collected reprints.
-Items in this collection are categorized as long loan and may be borrowed for 2 weeks by students and general staff and 1 semester by academicians.
+Items in this collection are categorized as long loan and may be borrowed for 2 weeks by students and general staff and 1 term by academicians.

 These are books, which are consulted for specified items of information on a given subject, rather than read throughout e.g. atlases, statistical reports, dictionaries and encyclopaedias.
 Reference materials are non-circulating.
 Books in this collection are marked with red labels above its call number.